-I wasn’t gonna talk about Spider-Man: Homecoming, really, because after fifteen years of watching superhero blockbusters, you begin to learn a little.
-You begin to learn that the late-night high received from watching what was once merely played out via action figures and comic books and Lego-shaped dreams in your head was just realized on screen.
-It might just be a high.
-You realize that, yes, you can log onto Twitter dot com and hear a bunch of dudes in Texas “Well, actually” their way through dismantling all the things you thought were cool about the movie you just paid two Chipotle-burritos worth to see.
+II wasn’t gonna talk about Spider-Man: Homecoming, really, because after fifteen years of watching superhero blockbusters, you begin to learn a little.
+You start to learn that the late-night high received from watching what was once merely played out via action figures and comic books and Lego-shaped dreams in your head was just realized on screen.
+It might just be high.
+You know that, yes, you can log onto Twitter dot com and hear a bunch of dudes in Texas “Well, actually” their way through dismantling all the things you thought were cool about the movie you just paid two Chipotle-burritos worth to see.
 And yes, this was probably a Frankenstein movie crafted first in a boardroom before any creative being laid hands on it.
-It can be so deflating to go online and feel the stark, harsh comedown of watching what you thought was a great movie, only to pick it apart afterwards and critique it into Wal-Mart $5 DVD bin oblivion.
+It can be so deflating to go online and feel the stark, harsh comedown of watching what you thought was a great movie, only to pick it apart afterward and critique it into Wal-Mart $5 DVD bin oblivion.
 All I’ve gotta say to that is WHATEVER, HOMECOMING WAS THE COOLEST SPIDER-MAN MOVIE SO FAR.

 In preparation for Homecoming, I rewatched a few Spidey films.
-The original films mean quite a great deal to me, I was a child when they were released.
+The original movies mean quite a great deal to me, I was a child when they were released.
 Though, that didn’t stop my father from taking me to each of the midnight showings back when those existed.
 We’d go to the now-closed Century Theatre in west Tucson; the kinda-dingy one right off the freeway, notorious for carjackings and a lack of security that was prime for movie-hopping.
 Sam Raimi’s original Spider-Man trilogy will forever be “Capital-C” Cinema.
 The kind of Cinema that’s referenced into eternity.
-The kind of Cinema that, when witnessed for the first time on a screen larger than life itself, evokes the feeling that you’re watching the newest thing that can exist at that moment in time; whether it’s 2002 or 2012.
-It’s the best thing Hollywood or anyone can produce in that moment, even when it’s not.
+The sort of cinema that, when witnessed for the first time on a screen larger than life itself, evokes the feeling that you’re watching the newest thing that can exist at that moment in time; whether it’s 2002 or 2012.
+It’s the best thing Hollywood or anyone can produce at that moment, even when it’s not.
 Marc Webb’s The Amazing Spider-Man isn’t a perfect movie, but seeing those POV shots of Spidey running, leaping, and swinging through New York on a giant IMAX screen was a joy to watch.
 Hundreds of people came together to create this.
-It was people’s job to.
+It was people’s job too.

 However, despite having scenes in New York and DC, remnants of Atlanta remained in Homecoming, and that makes me so happy.
 Whether it’s a recognizable street corner or simply Donald Glover’s presence, the film definitely felt Atlantan.
-Combined with that, for the first time the New York City Peter Parker’s growing up in is the same one I’ve been living vicariously in every summer for nearly ten years now throughout the Marvel Cinematic Universe.
+Combined with that, for the first time, the New York City Peter Parker’s growing up in is the same one I’ve been living vicariously in every summer for nearly ten years now throughout the Marvel Cinematic Universe.

-MILD SPOILERS FOR SPIDER-MAN: HOMECOMING
+MILD SPOILERS FOR SPIDER-MAN: HOMECOMING AHEAD

-There’s likely going to be a common criticism about about the sheer levity of it all.
-Spider-Man: Homecoming’s biggest villain isn’t quite Shocker or even the Vulture; it’s the 5 Spider-Man films that preceded it.
-Ditching the origin story or really any of the pitfalls that may make you say “Spider-Man movie X did it better”, what we’re presented is essentially a build-off of what you’ve seen told so many times before.
+There’s likely going to be a common criticism about the sheer levity of it all.
+Spider-Man: Homecoming’s most prominent villain isn’t quite Shocker or even the Vulture; it’s the 5 Spider-Man films that preceded it.
+Ditching the origin story or indeed any of the pitfalls that may make you say “Spider-Man movie X did it better,” what we’re presented is essentially a build-off of what you’ve seen told so many times before.
 Pulling a 180 from the needlessly brooding Amazing Spider-Man, the laughs-per-minute in Homecoming is almost untenable.
 It’s a straight-up comedy, with nothing like the terrifying moments in Sam Raimi’s trilogy (Jeez, remember that terrifying “finish your prayer” scene between Aunt May and the Green Goblin?) to bog down the film’s central mission: to deliver the funniest, most charismatic Spider-Man the silver screen has ever seen.

 The hugely diverse cast is also definitely worth notice, too.
-Nearly every supporting classmate character in Homecoming is played by a person of color, there’s at least one clearly gay character in the film, as well as most of Peter’s teachers.
+Nearly every supporting classmate character in Homecoming is played by a person of color, there’s at least one openly gay role in the film, as well as most of Peter’s teachers.
 Never does it feel forced or unnatural.
 In fact, it’s the most natural-feeling cast of characters in a blockbuster in a long time; and that’s intentionally so.
 Spider-Man has always been the bridge between the everyman and the spectacular.
 Spider-Man: Homecoming feels like the most 2017 think you’ll see all year.
 Miraculously, everything about it feels current, timely, and fresh.

 Aaron Davis, played by Glover, mentions his nephew in the film, condemning the Shocker’s powerful and deadly weapons as too dangerous.
 He clearly cares about his family — a huge theme in Homecoming — and I’d put money on the fact that we’ll probably begin to care about his nephew too when he’s introduced into the Marvel universe sooner rather than later.